HIV can be transmitted from an infected person in the following ways:

 - Oral sex

-If an infected man has unprotected vaginal sex with a woman (which includes not using a condom), he can pass on the virus to her through the lining of the cervix, uterus and womb.
+If an infected man has unprotected vaginal sex with a woman, he can pass on the virus to her through the lining of the cervix, uterus and womb.
 If she has any cuts or sores (which do not need to be visible) then the risk of transmission is higher as it makes it easier for the virus to get into the bloodstream.
 If an infected woman has unprotected vaginal intercourse with a man, she can transmit the virus to him through either a sore or cut on his penis, his urethra or the inside of his foreskin.

 Anal sex is a higher risk than vaginal sex as the membrane (lining) of the anus is thinner and more delicate and so it is more likely to tear.
 For both vaginal and anal sex, the receptive partner is at a higher risk of contracting any STD (STI) than the giving partner.